 Consuelo Roland, a graduate of The Writing Studio, received acclaim for her Lady Limbo Novel (2012), and was Shortlisted for the Sunday Times Fiction Award and received an Honorary mention for the Olive Schreiner Prize for her novel The Good Cemetery Guide.
-Her latest novel Wolf Trap, book II in the Limbo Trilogy is released on 25 October.
-2017
+Her latest novel Wolf Trap, book II in the Limbo Trilogy was released in 2017

 Writer-director John Barker, a proud graduate of The Writing Studio, is turning politics inside out and upside down with his biting independent mockumentary Wonder Boy For President.

 Jasyn Howes wrote, directed and produced the experimental short film A, Deadman.
 A short film about a wounded man lost in a desert landscape.
 It will be screened from February 2016.
 Watch this space.

 Shortly before Jans Rautenbach’s death in 2017, an exclusive Masterclass with Rautenbach and music maker Riku Lätti took place at The Artscape Resource Centre 0n 22 November, 2015.
 Veteran filmmaker Jans Rautenbach and composer Riku Lätti, who collaborated artistically on the masterful South African film Abraham.